 Even in a very well-lit workshop, you could run into problems if, for example, you have to work in hidden and winding areas of a car.
 A workshop light is therefore a must.
 However, it does not hold in all places of the vehicle and is therefore often impractical.
 It is much better to use an LED light with a magnetic holder or several of them.
 These lamps are now available in many versions in tool shops.
 They can be easily attached to any metal part of the car and shine exactly where you need them.
 Some of the lights also have built-in joints so that they can be positioned and adjusted even more precisely.

 An extremely practical helper in the workshop is so-called magnetic tape.
 At first glance, this is a conventional adhesive tape, i.e. in the typical roll form.
-What makes this tape special, however, is that it contains a mesh of thin metal threads that have been magnetised beforehand.
-Such an adhesive tape can be used in many ways in the workshop.
-For example, it can be used to fix small parts such as bits, screws, nuts, etc. either in the toolbox or on the tool wall so that they cannot get lost.
-Magnetic tape can also be used to repair metal parts such as exhaust pipes in the short term, as it is not only the adhesive force that is used here, but also the magnetism that acts as an additional force.
+What makes this tape special, however, is that it contains a mesh of thin metal threads that have been magnetized beforehand.
+Such adhesive tape can be used in many ways in the workshop.
+For example, it can be used to secure small parts such as bits, screws, nuts, etc. either in the toolbox or on the tool wall so that they cannot get lost.
+In addition, magnetic tape can be used to repair metal parts such as exhaust pipes in the short term, since not only the adhesive power is used here, but also the Magnetism acts as an additional force.
 Thus, the connection lasts much longer than with conventional adhesive tape.

 In the workshop, the magnets can really show off their practical function.
 We can use them to search for lost screws or to bring order to the chaos of tools.
 As you can see: The possibilities are enormous!